oyegunmen/JanFlight/docs/content/basics.md

 ### What Is a Flight Controller?

-The Flight Controller (FC) is a circuit board containing a processor (MCU) and sensors.
+The Flight Controller (FC) is a circuit board containing a Microcontroller Unit (MCU) and sensors.
 It reads those sensors hundreds of times per second and adjusts motor speeds to keep the drone stable and responsive to your commands.
-Without an FC, a multirotor drone is **physically impossible to fly** — the pilot cannot manually balance all four motors at once.

 ### How the FC Stabilizes the Drone